yundumbledore/NeuroProcImager-Pro/README.md

 3. Open run.m and change the value of 'data_file' to be the number seizure number for example 9,
 4. Firstly estimate multi-region model parameters using the keyword 'parameter estimation',
 5. Then, choose an analysis from 'stability analysis' and 'chaos analysis'.

+## Support and Help
-**For all queries regarding this repository, please ask questions via the "Issues" tab, or contact me (yun.zhao@monash.edu) and I will respond as soon as possible.**.
+For all queries regarding this repository, please ask questions via the "Issues" tab, or contact me (yun.zhao@monash.edu) and I will respond **as soon as possible**.